Our postgraduate programme prepares pharmacists and nurses to practice as both independent and supplementary prescribers.

 Deadline for applications is 31 July 2018.

 September 2018: Further details on this intake will be posted here in 2018.
-The study day is not confirmed yet but will be held in either September or October 2018.
+The study day will be Thursday 4th October 2018.
+The cost is £300.
+Information can be found at this link.

 How to apply for the independent prescribing programme: